ControlEverythingCommunity/STS21/README.md

 $> python STS21.py
 ```

-The code output is temperature reading in degree celsius and fahrenheit.
+The code output is temperature reading in degree Celsius and Fahrenheit.